hxvy0/HarmanQ30/README.md

 # HarmanQ30
 This preset is optimized for audiophiles seeking to capture every nuance of their music.
 It delivers a natural and balanced sound profile, providing the closest experience to the original recording.
-As an audiophile myself, I've meticulously fine-tuned this preset to ensure the best possible listening experience, carefully adjusting all frequencies.ur official soundcore app.
+As an audiophile myself, I've meticulously fine-tuned this preset to ensure the best possible listening experience, carefully adjusting all frequencies.

 ## The Equalizer Setting...
 (-6)(+6)(+2)(+4)(+2)(+6)(+2)(+2)